aandiron/border/along-the-border.md

 ---Remember that it is just a fence.

----A fence is all that's required to destroy me...us.
+---A fence is all that's required to ruin me...us.

 ---Don't talk like that...  ---They make you wear that long heavy skirt?